Angry Birds Seasons: Season 2013

-2014
+Season 2014

-Levels

-The fifth season began in July 2014 with a third summer-themed episode, South Hamerica and Pig Days, an episode that has weekly unlocked levels.
-With this update, the seasons were renamed showing the release year, such as "Season 2011".
-On October 9, 2014, the game has been updated with "Ham Dunk", in celebration of the NBA Championships.
-On October 27, 2014, the Visit Finland Twitter account unveiled an image displaying Terence swimming on a pool along a similar looking bird, colored blue, named "Tony the Blue", and the title "On Finn Ice", which is the fifth Christmas episode.
-The tweet also referred to the Finnish band Apocalyptica, who play the theme music for that episode.
-With this update, the episodes were arranged to the year they were released, not as it was previously; the "Winter Wonderham" episode, which was in the fourth season, was moved to the third season, as the episode was released in 2012.
+Season 2014 would debut at even later date into the year than the last, in July 2014.
+This introduced a third summer-themed episode, South Hamerica and Pig Days, an episode that has weekly unlocked levels.
+On October 9, 2014, the game got updated with "Ham Dunk", in celebration of the NBA Championships.
+On October 27, 2014, the Visit Finland Twitter account unveiled an image displaying Terence swimming on a pool along a similar looking bird, colored blue.
+This bird would later to be revealed to be the cousin of Terence, named "Tony."
+This Tweet hinted at the next update to the game, which would end up being known as "On Finn Ice" and would be released on December 1, 2014.
+This episode would feature the after mentioned Tony as a brand new playable character who had the ability of crashing down directly below him when the screen was tapped.
+The band, Apocalyptica, would also make the theme used in this update, which was a remix of the original Angry Birds theme.
+With this update, the episodes were arranged to the year they were released, not as it was previously; for example, the "Winter Wonderham" episode, which was in the fourth season (2013), was moved to the third season (2012), as the episode was released in 2012.

-2015
+Season 2015

-Levels

-The sixth season began in February 2015, a second part of Ham Dunk was added as All-Star Weekend 2015, expanding the world to 60 levels (more than Trick or Treat, which has 45).
+The fifth season began in February 2015, a second part of Ham Dunk was added as All-Star Weekend 2015, expanding the episode to 60 levels (more than Trick or Treat, which has 45).
 This update allowed the player to use Shockwave (electrical Bomb) for free, but only in Ham Dunk and for a limited time.
-At the extreme end of April (the 30th), a tropical world set on an unspecified Pacific island.
-The world was added in commemoration to Rovio's partnership with BirdLife International to save the birds of the Pacific, an episode based on Spring Break, “Tropigal Paradise”.
+In April 2015, the episode known as "Tropigal Paradise" was released.
+This was added in commemoration of Rovio's partnership with BirdLife International to save the birds of the Pacific.
 About a month later (June), a third Ham Dunk update, celebrating The Finals, was added- ultimately expanding the total levels of Ham Dunk to 67.
-Between this update and the next was about 4 months, giving Rovio a "rest" and letting them handle other Angry Birds games.
-In October 2015, we returned to another Halloween episode but with some biggest changes with 50's movie-themed world was added to the selection, titled "Invasion of the Egg Snatchers", which not only brought a new world, but BirdWear (costumes), which are unlocked in a scavenger hunt style, having the player search through levels they completed for certain items, and once 3 items were found (there is a 16-hour wait between obtaining items and an eight-hour wait to get a new mission), they would receive the costume, allowing the birds to (optionally) wear outfits during gameplay.
+In October 2015, The fourth Halloween episode, "Invasion Of The Egg Snatchers" would be released.
+It was themed around 50's horror movies.
+This episode would also bring in BirdWear (costumes), which are unlocked in a scavenger hunt style, having the player search through levels they completed for certain items, and once 3 items were found (there is a 16-hour wait between obtaining items and an eight-hour wait to get a new mission), they would receive the costume, allowing the birds to (optionally) wear outfits during gameplay.
 Another new feature in the update was the Power-Up Test Zone, which lets the player test Power-Ups (with infinite uses).
 Finally, to wrap up 2015 to end with a Christmas episode, "Ski or Squeal" was added (in the usual advent calendar style), taking place a top a frigid mountain summit.